Explore your education benefits and other resources for veterans at UMGC Europe.

 After applying for your Certificate of Eligibility, it will take the VA Office about eight weeks to process.
 Upon receipt of your COE, please provide a copy to the UMGC VA Office by e-mailing a scan of the document to firstname.lastname@example.org.

 If you wish to use VA education benefits, you must follow these instructions each registration period (Fall, Spring, Summer) to request certification of enrollments with UMGC:

 Log in to MyUMGC Student Center Finances Click Request for Certification Select term Complete Request Form

 Once submitted, the certification form will notify the UMGC VA office of the intent to use VA benefits for the current term.
-This form is not sent to the VA office in Buffalo.

 If you enroll in any additional classes within the same term for which you have already requested certification, you must complete the "Adjust My Certification" request in MyUMGC.
 This will inform the UMGC Europe VA office of additional enrollments.

 Any cancellations, drops, or withdrawals made to enrollments will be automatically processed and reported to the VA.
 No further action is required on your part.
-However, please note that, if a payment has already been received, you may be required to reimburse the VA for any adjustment that results in an overpayment.
+However, please note that, if a payment has already been received, you may be required to reimburse the VA or UMGC for any adjustment that results in an overpayment.

 The Certification Process

 UMGC acts as a certifying agent for the VA.
 Once the UMGC VA office receives your certification form through MyUMGC and course payment, the staff can forward VA form 22-1999 (Enrollment Certification) to the VA regional office.
 The primary responsibility of the university is to certify active enrollment of VA students; it is not to make decisions on individual claims.

 You can view the status of requests in the MyUMGC by navigating to: Student Center My Academics (in Academics box) View My Certification Select term